 Once your system is updated, you can proceed with the other steps of this tutorial.

-The installation of MySQL database server on Ubuntu 16.04 is very easy.
+The installation of the MySQL database server on Ubuntu 16.04 is very easy.
 All you need to do is to run the command below:

 sudo apt-get install mysql-server

-The apt package manager will install MySQL database server as well as all its dependencies on your server.
-During the installation you will be prompted to set a password for the MySQL root user so make sure that you choose a strong one.
+The apt package manager will install the MySQL database server as well as all its dependencies on your server.
+During the installation, you will be prompted to set a password for the MySQL root user so make sure that you choose a strong one.

 The first thing you need to do after the installation of MySQL is to harden the database server.
 MySQL includes a script which will help you to achieve that.
 Go ahead and run the security script:

 Securing the MySQL server deployment.
 Would you like to setup VALIDATE PASSWORD plugin?
 Press y|Y for Yes, any other key for No: y There are three levels of password validation policy: Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 2 New password: Re-enter new password: Do you wish to continue with the password provided?(Press y|Y for Yes, any other key for No) : y Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : y Success.
 Disallow root login remotely?
 (Press y|Y for Yes, any other key for No) : y Success.
 Remove test database and access to it?
 (Press y|Y for Yes, any other key for No) : y Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) : y All done!